Welcome to the fifth step in our free professional learning series on class and student blogging!

 - Knowing you’re writing for a global audience is incredibly motivating for students.

-- Realizing people from other countries are reading what they’ve written increases students’ interest, excitement and motives them to blog.
+- Realizing people from other countries are reading what’s been written increases students’ interest and excitement.
+This can motive students to blog.

-- It also provides built-in geography lessons — most students constantly check for new visitors and enjoy finding out more about the countries where their visitors are from.
+- It also provides built-in geography lessons — many students constantly check for new visitors and enjoy finding out more about the countries where their visitors are from.

 Class blogs often use more than one visitor tracking widget as each widget provides different information about visitors to the blog.

 Here’s a quick overview of the most commonly used visitor tracking widgets on class blogs:

 |ClustrMaps||ClustrMaps is a thumbnail hit counter map widget that shows the geographical location of all visitors to your blog.
 Number of visitors from a location is indicated by the relative size of the dot.|

 |Flag Counter||Flag Counter widget shows the total number of visitors from each country next to the country’s flag.
 Every time someone from a new country visits your site, a new flag will be added to your counter.
 Clicking on the flag counter takes you to your Flag counter page which provides more detailed charts and information about your visitors.|

 |Revolver Map||Revolver Map displays all visitor locations and recent hits live and in realtime on a revolving globe of the Earth.
 A click on the widget opens the live statistics page.|